 A Vancouver to Seattle road trip is the perfect weekend adventure with so many things to see and do in such a short distance!

-Are you planning a Seattle to Vancouver drive?
+Are you planning to drive from Seattle to Vancouver?
 Have any questions about this route?
 Let us know in the comments!

 Hi On May 26 we dock in Vancouver at Saturday at 8am and plan to hire a driver to get to Seattle airport hotel around 6pm.
 What to do?
 The cable car looks like a good start.
 No hikes Pleasant stops and views with no stress.